 “Don’t let your summer be a bummer.
 Get yourself a Hummer” – Chaz Romalis

 In the early 80s a group of British Columbia’s bike nuts living in North Vancouver wanted to ride bikes.
 Chaz, Nummers and Dewey started importing bike parts and bikes from California to their home in Deep Cove and Vancouver’s first bike store was born.
 Since then Cove Bikes has set up on Main Street in North Vancouver, growing, then shrinking, then growing again.
 Cove has a long chequered retail background.
-They’ve also got lots of experience with their own line of products; including hardtails and dual-suspension bikes.
+They’ve also got experience with their own line of products; including hardtails and dual-suspension bikes.

 Chaz with a production Ti Hummer in size small.
 The Ti 29er Hummer is made by Lynksey Performance a family-owned company from Tennnesse of Litespeed fame; keeping frame production in North America.